Baron Forecast Modeling: Innovation and Integration for Decision-Support

 Forecast Model Classes and Model Linkages in a DSS Environment

-Most DSS forecast applications, including what might be termed “standalone application models (SAMS)”, require some form of numerical weather prediction (NWP) model or NWP inputs.
-Baron’s wealth of experience with the Weather Research and Forecasting (WRF) model (Figure 2), its data-assimilation (DA) systems, and its predecessor MM5 allow it to address many of the current NWP needs that customers may have.
-Baron scientists are deeply familiar with the physics, dynamics, and DA schemes within the models, allowing for customizations and parameterization improvements.
-For example, modifications to the Kain-Fritsch convective scheme (Kain, 2004) reduce spurious tropical cyclone formation, and modifications to LSM, PBL, and microphysics schemes improve land-atmosphere coupling and hydrometeor conservation.
+Most DSS forecast applications, including what might be termed “standalone application models (SAMS),” require some form of numerical weather prediction (NWP) model or NWP inputs.
+Baron’s wealth of experience with the Weather Research and Forecasting (WRF) model (Figure 2), its data-assimilation (DA) systems, and its predecessor MM5 allows it to address many of the current NWP needs that customers may have.

-Within many Baron DSS applications, the implemented NWP model feeds and/or is coupled to other application models, such as air quality, hydrology, or various land-surface-based SAMS.
-For example, Baron has provided operational air quality forecast guidance to numerous customers in the US for well over a decade (McHenry et al., 2004; Figure 3).
-This requires running either a tri-partite “loosely coupled” modeling system (NWP, emissions, and chemical-transport model, such as the US EPA Community Multiscale Air Quality (CMAQ) model), or a more tightly coupled, integrated modeling system such as WRF-Chem.
 Furthermore, Baron’s recent development of variational assimilation of NASA satellite (MODIS) aerosol optical depth information into the CMAQ modeling platform (McHenry et al., 2013; Figure 4) allows that model to realize significant improvements in particulate matter forecast skill depending on the quality of the satellite-derived estimates.
-A principal challenge with high-accuracy forecast AQ-DSSs are the emissions estimates, which are dynamic and need almost continuous attention to updates.
+A principal challenge with high-accuracy forecast AQ-DSSs is the dynamic emissions estimates, which need almost continuous attention to updates.
 Baron scientists developed the Sparse-Matrix Operator Kernel Emissions (SMOKE, Coats and Houyoux, 1996) processing system for the U.S. Environmental Protection Agency to address this issue, and Baron utilizes a real-time version of that system to provide emissions to its operational air quality models.

 As indicated above, NWPs are also used – in combination with observations – to drive a wide variety of land-surface-based and hydrological modeling systems.
 In the US, the BLDAS runs natively at 1km spatial resolution across the entire CONUS using input QPE at that same scale.
 This represents the largest operational implementation of a very-high-resolution LDAS available (McHenry and Olerud, 2015).
 In addition to streamflow hydrology, assimilation and forecast versions of the BLDAS are used as a basis for agricultural, roadway condition (Figure 5), fire weather (Figure 6), and flash flood threat SAMS.